RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-json-files/index.md

 metadata:
   name: json-file-mutations
   title: JSON file manipulations
-  description: Demonstrates how to merge an existing json object into a json file in the workspace
+  description: Demonstrates how to merge an existing JSON object into a JSON file in the workspace
 spec:
   owner: group:default/engineering
   type: service